 The government introduced the New Homes Bonus in April 2011.
 The scheme was designed to ensure that the economic benefits of housing growth are returned to the councils and communities where that growth takes place.

-Under the original scheme, for every new home built and occupied in Wychavon, and every long-term empty home brought back into use, the government intended to give us a non-ring fenced New Homes Bonus grant each year for six years.
-However, the government has now reduced the number of years for which payments are made from six to five years in 2017/18 and from six to four years in 2018/19.
-We have reduced the amount we able to pass on to communities to take account of this reduction.
+For every new home built and occupied in Wychavon, and every long-term empty home brought back into use, the government gives us a non-ring fenced New Homes Bonus grant each year for four years.

-For more information click on the links below or contact Tracy Perkins on 01386 565517 or email firstname.lastname@example.org.
+For more information about New Homes Bonus click on the links below or contact our localism and community officer, Tracy Perkins: